nicatoris/ParticlesPlus/README.md

 - Glitz Particles
 - Spirit Particles
 - Raindrop Particles
-- Snowflake particles
+- Snowflake Particles
-- Dizzy particles
+- Dizzy Particles

 More will be added in the future!